TheWizardsCode/Animation/README.md

 If you know of a source of decent open source animations let us.

+What we have so far:

+  * Humanoid Animation Controller with layers for movement and talking
+  * NavMesh movement to Animation Controller parameters MonoBehaviour
+  * Support scripts or semi-procedural body/arms animation for a talking character (does not provide Lip Sync we recommend [Salsa](http://bit.ly/UnitySalsa) for that)
+  * Wander script

 # Installation

+## Unity 2019

   1. `Window -> Package Manager`
   2. Click the '+" in the top left
   3. Select 'Add package from Git URL'
   4. Paste in `https://github.com/TheWizardsCode/Animation.git#release/stable`

+## Unity 2018

+  You need to manualy add the above URL to the package mananifest.

 # Documentation